StackExchange/dnscontrol/docs/getting-started.md

 );
 {%endhighlight%}

-You may modify this files to match your particular providers and domains.
+You may modify this file to match your particular providers and domains.
 See [the javascript docs]({{site.github.url}}/js) and  [the provider docs]({{site.github.url}}/provider-list) for more details.
 If you are using other providers, you will likely need to make a `creds.json` file with api tokens and other account information.

 ## 3. Run `dnscontrol preview`